We are Josh & Dan Benson. Two Dorset brothers who run the the oldest blueberry plantation in the UK.

 We run it as a Pick Your Own Farm and are very proud to have our Soil Association Organic status.

-The blueberry field and neighbouring Camellia Nursery have been around for a long time and seen many years together.
-However it is since January 2018 that we have been working our socks off to bring it up to speed with the present day and add some new life and character to the space in order for it to thrive once more.
+The Blueberry Field and neighbouring Camellia Nursery have been around for a long time and seen many years together.
+However it is since January 2018 that Josh & Dan have teamed up to bring it up to speed with the present day and add some new life and character to the space in order for it to thrive once more.

-The background story as to how the blueberries came about it is this:
+The background story as to how the Blueberry Field came about it is this:

 The Blueberries you will be picking were planted in 1964 by the late David Trehane.
 His first blueberries were planted in 1951, 80 plants which came from the delightfully named Lulu Island in British Columbia.
 They were offered free of charge to any grower who was prepared to trial them to see how ‘high bush’ blueberries would perform in this country.
 They didn’t just grow but thrived in our sandy, acidic Dorset heathland soil, so in 1957 David took the plunge and planted a whole acre, about 1000 plants.
 The fact that David was the only UK grower to see the potential and then to plant blueberries commercially is a tribute to his great talent as a horticultural innovator and pioneer.
 He also set up the camellia nursery in the 1950’s, introducing many varieties to British gardens.